 Fred and Wilma

 The modern Stone Age Flintstones still serve as fun and recognizable Halloween costumes today.
-Get a group together to dress as all of the main characters.
+Get a group together to dress like all of the main characters.
 You likely can use clothes you already have as the base of your costume, decorating them with some inexpensive craft supplies.

 32 of 36